-I am a Clinical Psychologist with full registration with the Australian Health Practitioners Regulation Agency (AHPRA) a Member of the Australian Psychological Society (APS) and Fellow of the APS Clinical College.
+I am a Senior Clinical Psychologist at Inspired Psychology with full registration with the Australian Health Practitioners Regulation Agency (AHPRA).
+I am also a Member of the Australian Psychological Society (APS) and Fellow of the APS Clinical College.

 I provide therapy for adults, children and families across a wide range of issues, ages and genders, and provide consultation and training to care agencies in the areas of child development and attachment trauma.
 This includes linkages with NDIS, VVCS, DCP, schools and other non-government agencies.
 I also regularly run social skills programs for children from various backgrounds, including children on the Autism Spectrum and I provide individual and family therapy for children with ASD.

 I have worked for over 10 years in mental health; in private practice and previously in community and hospital settings; including adult and child mental health, infant mental health, early pre-school attachment family counselling and foster care services.
 The effects and recovery from chronic trauma is of special interest to me, and I have published and presented research in veteran wellbeing which received an AMMA award for Best Veteran Paper 2014.
 I also received the APS Student Award in 2015 for my work.
 I am a member of several child trauma and health networks and the Australasian Society for Traumatic Stress Studies.